MINI hatchback review

 Acrobatic agility, rock-steady composure and strong grip let you relish every back road, while all the major controls deliver plenty of useful feedback.

-There are three petrol and two diesel engines to choose from.
+There are three petrol and three diesel engines to choose from.
 The entry-level MINI One gets a 100bhp 1.2-litre three-cylinder turbo, while the Cooper gets a 134bhp 1.5-litre three-cylinder.
 The Cooper S upsizes from a 1.6 to a 2.0-litre four-cylinder engine with 189bhp.
-The diesels are both 1.5-litres and develop 94bhp in the One D and 115bhp in the Cooper D.
+The diesels are both 1.5-litres and develop 94bhp in the One D and 115bhp in the Cooper D while the SD has a 2.0-litre with 168bhp.

 The smooth 1.5-litre diesel can be jerky at low speeds, but once the revs pass 1,500rpm it responds crisply and cleanly to the throttle.
-And while the three-cylinder thrum will be unfamiliar to owners of older cars, it adds to the MINI’s fun-loving character.
+It’s also a very quiet engine.
+In fact, only from the outside can you recognize the familiar diesel clatter, and even then it’s one of the most hushed small diesels in the business.

 The MINI now comes with a choice of new six-speed manual or six-speed automatic gearboxes.
 The manual is more precise than the old one, but lacks its slick shift, while the auto is more efficient but still never quite seems to know the right gear to be in.